Hashgraph is a decentralized ledger that claims to tackle blockchain issues. Read on to know whether it is better than a blockchain or not.

 Considered faster, safer, fairer, and more efficient than blockchain, Hashgraph claims to be the future of the internet and distributed ledger technology.
 Hashgraph utilizes two unique methodologies to attain a faster, fairer, and more secure consensus.
 These are:

-Gossip about Gossip indicates that a small additional amount of data is added to this gossip which is a pair of gossip containing the last two people talked to.
-This information is further used to create Hashgraph which is regularly updated when more information is gossiped on each node.
+GAG indicates that a small additional amount of data is added to this gossip which is a pair of gossip containing the last two people talked to.
+This information is further used to create Hashgraph, which automatically updates itself with more gossiped data on each node.

-Once the Hashgraph is ready, it gets easy to vote on a new node.
-This is because you already have the information about each node.
-Further, this data can be used to determine which transactions have reached the consensus more quickly by using it as an input to the voting algorithm.
+Once the Hashgraph is ready, it becomes easy to vote on a new node as you already have the information about each node.
+Further, individuals can use this data to determine transactions that have reached a consensus more quickly.
+They can use it as input to the voting algorithm.

-On contrary to this, Hashgraph follows a different and more superior data structure which enables it to solve many complex problems that the Blockchain was unable to solve.
-Let’s see how!
+Contrarily, Hashgraph follows a different and superior data structure.
+It can solve many complex problems that the blockchain was unable to solve.
+Let’s see how.